EsanRAHIMI/EsanRahimi/README.md

 ## About Me

-I'm Ehsan Rahimi, a dedicated and passionate software developer and AI enthusiast based in Dubai.
+I'm Esan, a dedicated and passionate AI strategist, researcher, and developer based in Dubai.
 I have a Master's degree in Information Technology and serve as the Head of Marketing for TCH, a leading brand in digital products.
 I contribute to product development and strategic marketing.

 ### Master's Thesis